nodejs/node/deps/npm/docs/content/using-npm/scripts.md

 ### Life Cycle Scripts

 There are some special life cycle scripts that happen only in certain situations.
-These scripts happen in addtion to the "pre" and "post" script.
+These scripts happen in addition to the "pre" and "post" script.
 * `prepare`, `prepublish`, `prepublishOnly`, `prepack`, `postpack`

 **prepare** (since `npm@4.0.0`)